TennisRunner/Windows7Logon/README.md

 From there, it sets focus to it and uses `SendInput` to simulate typing in the password and the return key.
 The dll has no error reporting so if anything goes wrong, you'll need to debug it yourself.

-After its attempt, it unloads the dll so it can be retried if nessesary.
+After the attempt, it unloads the dll so it can be retried if nessesary.

 # How to use it